Guidelines for Contributors & Reviewers

 Some things to hold in mind...

-- Find ways of including rich and reflexive discussion with other writers from systemic and other disciplines.
+- Please find ways of including rich and reflexive discussion with other writers from systemic and other disciplines.

 - Please submit your paper through the website.